 2. Hot flushes: Women may experience sudden feelings of heat, usually in the face, neck and chest.
 They can be triggered by spicy foods, caffeine and alcohol.

-MORE: Struggling to sleep in lockdown?
+MORE: Struggling to sleep?
 This smart 2-minute trick is a game changer

 3. Night sweats: Hot flushes that occur at night are thought to be caused by changes in hormone levels affecting the body's temperature control.

 Women may experience hot flushes, night sweats and headaches

 4. Difficulty sleeping: Night sweats are often the culprit.

 5. Fatigue: Menopausal fatigue could be the result of changes in the levels of hormones like oestrogen, progesterone, thyroid hormones, and adrenal hormones which regulate energy.
 It's also not helped by the fact women struggle to sleep.

 6. Changes in libido: Reduced libido can be caused by a drop in oestrogen, but some women have reported an increased sex drive.

 7. Problems with memory: Caused by fatigue and hormonal changes, forgetfulness is a common symptom of menopause.